anuragbaveja23/Blinkit-Business-Analysis-Project/README.md

-# BlinkIT Sales & Outlet Performance Analysis
+# Blinkit Sales & Outlet Performance Analysis

 ## 📌 Project Overview
 This project is a complete end-to-end data analytics workflow for analyzing sales performance and outlet insights for BlinkIT (hypothetical dataset).